DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - barbed wire
         - concrete walls
         - invisible perimeters using laser, motion, or heat detection
-    - 🍮**Perimeter intrusion detection and assessment system (PIDAS)**: an advanced form of fencing that has two or three fences used in concert to optimize security
+    - 🍮**Perimeter intrusion detection and assessment system (PIDAS)**: an advanced form of fencing that has two or three fences used in concert to optimize security.
+A PIDAS (perimeter intrusion detection and assessment system) is a 📝fence system that has two or three fences used in concert to optimize security.
+The space between the fences can serve as a corridor for guard patrols or wandering guard dogs.
+One or more fences can support touch detection technologies.
+An exterior fence is used to keep animals and casual trespassers from accessing the main fence.
+This reduces the nuisance alarm rate (NAR) or false positives.
+    - 🍮**Sensitive compartmented information facility (SCIF)** is often used by government and military agencies, divisions, and contractors to provide a secure environment for highly sensitive data storage and computation.
+An SCIF is typically located within a structure, although an entire structure can be implemented as an SCIF.
     - 🍮**Gate**: controlled exit and entry point in a fence or wall
     - 🍮**Turnstile**: form of gate that prevents more than one person at a time from gaining entry and often restricts movement in one direction
     - 🍮**Access control vestibule**: (AKA mantrap) a double set of doors that is often protected by a guard or other physical layout preventing piggybacking and can trap individuals at the discretion of security personnel